jonshiach/graphics-book/_pages/04_vectors_and_matrices.md

 b / 3 = [    0.333,    0.667,    1.000]
 ```

+(element-wise-multiplication-section)=

-### Multiplying vectors
+### Element-wise multiplication

 Mathematically speaking the multiplication of two vectors is not defined (instead we have the dot and cross products - see [below](dot-product-section)).
-However, in computing it is useful to be able to multiply the individual elements of vectors which is done using the `*` operator.
+However, in computing it is useful to be able to multiply the individual elements of vectors, known as **element-wise multiplication**, which is done using the `*` operator.

 Add the following code to your program.